Resilient Communities Fund

 Plan your application

-- Are the activities aligned with your organization’s recovery plan?
+- Are the activities aligned with your organization’s resiliency strategy?

 - Is it feasible to carry out the activities in the stated timelines?

-- Is the budget appropriate to carry out the activities in the recovery plan?
+- Is the budget appropriate to carry out the activities in the resiliency strategy?

-An applying organization needs to a community-based or provincial non-profit delivering services and programs in Ontario that is looking ahead to recovery planning with the aim of rebuilding their capacity.
+An applicant needs to be a community-based organization delivering services and programs in Ontario that is looking ahead to recovery planning with the aim of rebuilding their capacity.

 Board of directors requirements